Preheat the oven to 160°C/gas mark 3. Grease 2 x 20cm cake tins and line the bases with baking parchment.

-Sift the flour and cocoa into a large bowl.
+Sift the flour and cocoa powder into a large bowl.
 Stir in the sugar and make a well in the centre.
 Spoon in the golden syrup.

 In a separate bowl, whisk together the eggs, sunflower oil and milk.
 Pour into the flour mixture and mix to a smooth batter.
 Divide the mixture between the 2 prepared tins and bake for 30-35 minutes, until the cakes are well risen.
-Turn out onto a wire rack and leave to cool.
+Turn out on to a wire rack and leave to cool.

-Spread half of the icing over the top of one cake, then place the other cake on top of it and spread the remaining icing over the top.
+Spread half the icing over the top of one cake, then place the other cake on top of it and spread the remaining icing over the top.
 Sprinkle over the grated chocolate to decorate.